 How to reduce the cost of absence

-Here are 3 ways to ensure you can easily and accurately calculate how much absence is costing your organisation, and how you can reduce that cost.
+Here are 3 ways to ensure you can easily and accurately calculate how much absence is costing your organization, and how you can reduce that cost.

 1. Ditch manual methods